Moonshine4002/tennis-for-two/README.md

 # Tennis for Two
-A 2D demo game project made with the Godot engine and based on the pioneering Tennis for Two game from the 1950s.
+**A 2D demo game project made with the Godot engine, based on the pioneering Tennis for Two game from the 1950s.
-This is a two-player game.
-Play it with your friends!
+This is a two-player game—play it with your friends!**

 ## Introduction
-Tennis for Two is inspired by one of the world's earliest games, mimicking the gameplay of the original Tennis for Two.
-This version is designed for two players.
+Tennis for Two is inspired by one of the world's earliest games, replicating the gameplay of the original Tennis for Two.
+This version is designed for both single-player (with a basic AI) and two players.

 ## Gameplay
 Players take turns hitting the ball.
-You can only hit the ball when it is on your side, and you can only hit it once per turn.
+You can only hit the ball once per turn when it is on your side.
-The player with ball possession loses if the ball hits the net, goes out of bounds, or exceeds the screen height.
+The player with ball possession loses if the ball *hits the floor twice*, *hits the net* or *goes out of bounds*.

+## Controls
+Currently only the left mouse button is available.
+You can *hold the mouse for greater force*.

+## Known Issues
+The server always returns a "can't create" error in html5 version.

+# Archive - Old TfT

+## Gameplay
+Compared to the latest version, the player also loses if the ball *exceeds the screen height*.

 ## Controls
 - Player One